dvreeze/sudoku/hibernate-strategy.md

 context of the same transaction, if the transaction propagation is "REQUIRED").
 So the transactional Hibernate `Session`/`EntityManager` is kept open across many service method calls in the call stack.

 Now suppose that deep in such a call stack data is *read from a (non-trivial) JPA entity*.
-What don't we know about that JPA entity at that point in the code, if we don't look at the calling context?
-For example:
+What do or don't we know about that JPA entity at that point in the code, if we don't consider the calling context?
+Some questions that arise are the following ones:
 * are we inside a transactional Hibernate `Session`/`EntityManager`, so is there an open *persistence context*?
 * if so, what is the "lifecycle status" of the entity? is it *managed*, *transient*, *detached* or *removed*?
 * if the (managed) entity has been retrieved at the beginning of the `Session`, what updates have since been made to the entity?